Conrad Energy bags permit for 50-MW battery project in England

 Energy storage system at retired Beckjord station.
 Author: Duke Energy.
 License: All Rights Reserved.

-September 9 (Renewables Now) - British power producer and energy services provider Conrad Energy has secured planning approval to install a 50-MW battery energy storage facility in Somerset, South West England.
+British power producer and energy services provider Conrad Energy has secured planning approval to install a 50-MW battery energy storage facility in Somerset, South West England.

 The two-hour energy storage system is planned to be built in North Petherton and will be the company’s largest scheme using local topography and innovative design to better fit the installation within the landscape, Conrad Energy said earlier this week.